Finissage Mapping the Ground | Grounding the Map

-het Glazen Huis
+At Amstelpark, pavillion het Glazen Huis

 Sunday March 4, 2018, 01:00 – 06:00 PM

-On the last day of the exhibition Mapping the Ground | Grounding the Map we invite you for an afternoon of lectures, artists presentations, debate and an excursion concerning the relationship between maps, users and the landscape.
+On this final day of the exhibition Mapping the Ground | Grounding the Mapwe invite you to an afternoon of lectures, artist talks, debate and an excursion concerning the relationship between maps, users and the landscape.

-excursion Traces Amstelpark with Marjolijn Boterenbrood
+Excursion with Marjolijn Boterenbrood

-3 – 6 PM
+03:00 – 06:00 PM

 The way in which we map the world tells a lot about how we deal with the world.
 While contemporary cartographic methods are showing an increasing abstraction of the earth, in the exhibition Mapping the Ground | Grounding the Map five international artists present work in which alternative carthographic strategies are developed which makes the connection between human and earth visible.
 On the last day of the exhibition three of the participating artists – Esther Polak, Antti Tenetz en Cora Jongsma – will discuss the ideas behind their work.
 The afternoon is introduced with a lecture by prof. Sybille Lammes on cartographic methods in the digital age.
 Afterwards she will enter into conversation with the artists about the issues at hand.

 Mapping in the Digital Age: Mutability, mobility, creativity

-Sybille Lammes (professor of New Media and Digital Culture, Universiteit van Leiden and member of the Playfull Mapping Collective) discusses how the quality of mapping has changed now that we and our mapping interfaces are engaged in. a constant process of adapting while ‘on the go’.
+Sybille Lammes (professor of New Media and Digital Culture, Universiteit van Leiden and member of the Playfull Mapping Collective) discusses how the quality of mapping has changed now that we and our mapping interfaces are engaged in a constant process of adapting while ‘on the go’.
 What possibilities does this present in terms of mutual visual and spatial creation?
 And how does this affect our understanding of mobility and mutability?

 Artists Talk by Esther Polak (PolakVanBekkum)

 Artist Talk by Cora Jongsma

 Uniquitous Carthography: Casual Power in Digital Maps

-17:20- 18:00 Debate between the artists and lecturers
+Debate between artists and lecturers